Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 In the freezer:

-Raw sweet potatoes aren’t suitable for freezing.
-If you want to bulk-freeze sweet potatoes, you must blanch them first.
+Unlike regular potatoes, raw sweet potatoes aren’t suitable for freezing since they are more sensitive to low temperatures.
+If you want to freeze sweet potatoes, you must blanch them first.

 Cooked sweet potatoes freeze very well.
-Store them in a container that shuts tightly, or in a sealable plastic bag.
+Store them in a container that shuts tightly or in a sealable plastic bags.
 Label the contents before freezing.
-Frozen, cooked sweet potatoes, and foods heavy in sweet potatoes like casseroles, last 10-12 months in the freezer.
+Frozen, cooked sweet potatoes and foods heavy in sweet potatoes like casseroles last 10-12 months in the freezer in a freezer-safe container.

 To thaw out frozen cooked sweet potatoes